Bali Private Driver

 • Don’t step on offerings (called canang sari) on the ground

-Entrance Fees & Offerings
+Entrance Fees & Donations When Visiting Balinese Temples

 Most temples charge a small entrance fee — usually between IDR 10,000 to 50,000, depending on the temple.
 Some may also have parking fees.